RhondaLynch/Azure-Networking-Project/README.md

 The files in this repository were used to configure the network depicted below.

-![## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.

 ![Flowchart](https://github.com/RhondaLynch/Azure-Networking-Project/blob/main/Diagrams/Azure%20Flowchartx.jpg)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the <a href="https://github.com/RhondaLynch/Azure-Networking-Project/blob/main/Ansible/install_elk.yml.jpg" target="_top">install_elk.yml</a> file may be used to install only certain pieces of it, such as Filebeat.